DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0bba51c0-af57-49e4-ae29-fca2a1079a34)

 - This allows the PC and the IP phone to share a single switch port.
-Traffic from the PC passes through the IP PHONE to the switch
+Traffic from the PC passes through the IP phone to the switch
-- It is recommended to separate “VOICE” traffic (from IP phone) and “DATA TRAFFIC” (from the PC) by placing them into SEPARATE VLANS (!)
+- It is recommended to separate “VOICE” traffic (from IP phone) and “DATA" traffic (from the PC) by placing them into SEPARATE VLANS (!)
     - This can be accomplished using a VOICE VLAN
     - Traffic from the PC will be UNTAGGED - but traffic from the phone will be tagged with a VLAN ID